 Resolved: That CMA support efforts to implement new safety exposure limits for wireless devices to levels that do not cause human or environmental harm based on scientific research.

-A group of Canadian physicians authored Declaration: Doctors Call for Protection from Radio Frequency Radiation Exposure calling for Health Canada to
+A group of Canadian physicians authored a Declaration: Doctors Call for Protection from Radio Frequency Radiation Exposure calling for Health Canada to:

 - develop and support strategies to raise awareness about microwave radiation impacts and to minimize prolonged exposure to microwave radiation in schools and other places where children are regularly exposed.